Poison Ivy Scenario: Historical Remote Access Crisis (2011)

 Warning🚨 Initial User Reports

-• “Employees report receiving detailed creative brief documents with unexpected attachment behavior”
+• “Employees report receiving detailed technical specification document documents with unexpected attachment behavior”

 • “IT notices unusual outbound network connections during off-hours”

-• “Competitor seemingly knows details of confidential campaign proposal before client presentation”
+• “Competitor seemingly knows details of confidential engineering specifications before client presentation”

-• “Account manager discovers unauthorized access attempts to healthcare client data”
+• “Account manager discovers unauthorized access attempts to government proprietary technical data”

 Key Discovery Paths: